vmware/terraform-provider-vcf/README.md

 ## License

-Copyright 2023-2024 Broadcom.
+© Broadcom.
 All Rights Reserved.
+The term “Broadcom” refers to Broadcom Inc. and/or its subsidiaries.

 The Terraform Provider for VMware Cloud Foundation is available under the [Mozilla Public License, version 2.0][provider-license] license.